bastie/w2ni18n/README.md

 word2number looking for your specific language with

+    1. given parameter for language and if not found
-    1. defined environment variable w2n.lang with ISO lang code like en, hi, de and if not found
+    2. defined environment variable w2n.lang with ISO lang code like en, hi, de and if not found
-    2. over locale.getdefaultlocale() and if not found
+    3. over locale.getdefaultlocale() and if not found
-    3. over environment variable "LANGUAGE" and if not found
+    4. over environment variable "LANGUAGE" and if not found
-    4. fallback to english
+    5. fallback to english

+In result use it classic Python like (example unit_testing_ru.py):

+    os.environ['w2n.lang'] = 'ru'
+    w2n.word_to_num('две целых три десятых')

+Also work with object oriented Python like (example unit_testing_fr.py):

+    instance = w2n.W2N(lang_param="fr")
+    instance.word_to_num('trente-et-un')

 Place in the data directory your language specific dictionary file with ISO lang code in the name.